jkotlinski/gbchrono/README.md

  5. Let your Game Boy run overnight.
  6. Simultaneously stop timer and tap A on Game Boy.
 The measurement stops when the button is released.
  7. The Game Boy will now show some digits that tell the elapsed time.
- 8. Enter the data on the Google Sheet.
+ 8. Enter the data on the [Google Sheet](https://docs.google.com/spreadsheets/d/1nza1941CTqP_UokA6tJ0CmYZTZqpSBRJrvyjNqIoOt8/edit?usp=sharing).

+## Why Participate?

+ * It is fun and easy!
+ * Contribute to Game Boy science!
+ * Learn more about your Game Boy!